 I was awarded two competitive research grants from Hong Kong's Research Grants Council (RGC), under the General Research Fund (GRF) and Early Career Scheme (ECS) respectively, to investigate young people's use of social media and the implications for their wellbeing.
 My work has been published in flagship and leading communication journals such as Journalism & Mass Communication Quarterly, Mobile Media & Communication, Health Communication, and Journal of Health Communication.
-I serve on the editorial boards of Mobile Media & Communication, Personal Relationships, and Frontiers in Communication.
+I serve on the editorial boards of Mobile Media & Communication, Culture, Health & Sexuality, and Personal Relationships.

 Broadly speaking, my research examines communication practices and sociocultural phenomena around sexuality, health, and technology, particularly among lgbtq+ and young people.
 The three major themes of my empirical work, spanning qualitative and quantitative social scientific methods, are: